1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - Own an Infomaniak Web Hosting.

-Refer to the guide Create a new site on your web hosting.
+Refer to the guide Create a new site on your Web Hosting.

 What is a Subdomain?

-- this can be used to display "exclusive" or targeted content, e.g. by going to faq.infomaniak.com you arrive at the knowledge base where all the guides are located
+- this can be used to display "exclusive" or targeted content, for example, by going to

-- this can also be used (temporarily or permanently) when creating a new site or redesigning an existing site, by creating e.g. new.domain.xyz when the main site was previously domain.xyz
+faq.infomaniak.comyou arrive at the knowledge base where all the guides are located - this can also be used (temporarily or permanently) when creating a new site or redesigning an existing site, for example, by creating

 Prerequisites